haiwen/seafile-admin-docs/manual/deploy_pro/details_about_file_search.md

 ## The interval the search index is updated.
 Can be s(seconds), m(minutes), h(hours), d(days)
 interval=10m

+## this is for improving the search speed
+highlight = fvh

 ## If true, indexes the contents of office/pdf files while updating search index
 ## Note: If you change this option from "false" to "true", then you need to clear the search index and update the index again.
 index_office_pdf=false